xJustJqy/MockingJay/README.md

 repository to improve visibility of your project.

 ## Contributing
 Contributions are very welcome!
 Issues, pull requests and feature requests are highly appreciated.
-Opening a pull request?
 Also have a read through the [CONTRIBUTING.md](https://github.com/xJustJqy/MockingJay/blob/master/.github/CONTRIBUTING.md) for more info.